Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - standards success is separated from writing-system completeness and production compatibility
 - the constructive synthesis keeps alternative systems in view for transcription, pedagogy, handwriting, semantic modeling, data, tooling, and local practice

-The result is not a view from nowhere.

-It is a declared standpoint with a method that readers can inspect, challenge, and reuse.
+The result is a declared standpoint with a method that readers can inspect, challenge, and reuse.

 ## What this series reviews